 Minimum Notice: 42 clear days

-A tenant on a fixed term lease cannot be evicted using this reason.
-A tenant on a NON-FIXED term lease can be given 42 days to leave the property if it is to be sold (not just an intention to sell), if it is being renovated (major or structural and requires tenants to leave) or the use of the premises is changing (no longer a rental property).
+A tenant on a fixed term lease cannot be evicted using sale, significant renovation, change of use or owner’s family use of premises as a reason.
+A tenant on a NON-FIXED term lease can be given 42 days to leave the property if it is to be sold (not just an intention to sell), if it is being renovated (major or structural and would make the property uninhabitable) or the use of the premises is changing (no longer a rental property), or if the dwelling is to be used by an owner’s partner, son, daughter or parent, a parent of the owner’s domestic partner or a person who is substantially dependant on the owner.

 6. SUBSTANTIAL NUISANCE AT THE PREMISES